Philippa Spurway Interior Architect

 Middle-Wall Finished

-The stonemasons have cleared everything around the middle wall and made it look much better.
+The stonemasons have cleared everything around the middle wall, making it look much better.

-They put some good soil of the ground in readiness for the flowerbed, which I will have there in the future.
+They added good quality soil for the ground in preparation for the flowerbed, I plan to have there in the future.

 4CAF43C9-AF92-4216-91E0-4F3F4DD3248B_1_105_c